gensx-inc/gensx/website/home/_posts/llm-tic-tac-toe.md

 The goal of this experiment wasn't to go through rigorous prompt engineering and evaluation to maximize the LLM's performance at Tic-Tac-Toe but rather to see differences in how different models perform at the task.
 You could certainly do more prompt engineering to improve the results (although I still think the results will be quite mediocre).

-For example, maybe formatting the board differently for the model would help, maybe providing an image of the board to a model with vision capabilities would help, or maybe prompting the model on optimal gameplay would help too.
+For example, maybe formatting the board differently for the model would help, maybe providing an image of the board to a model with vision capabilities would help, or maybe prompting the model on optimal gameplay would help.

 Think you can get better results?
 Pull down the [code](https://github.com/gensx/gensx/tree/main/examples/llm-games) and try it yourself.